linkerd/website/linkerd.io/content/2/tasks/multicluster.md

 ## Prerequisites

-- Two clusters, we will refer to them as `paris` and `london` in this guide.
+- Two clusters, we will refer to them as `east` and `west` in this guide.
 Follow along with the
   [blog post](/2020/02/25/multicluster-kubernetes-with-service-mirroring/) as
   you walk through this guide!
 The easiest way to do this for development is running a [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) or